cwonrails/prayasht.github.io/v3/blog/evolution-of-effulgence/index.md

 draft: false
 ---

-What started out as a school project eventually turned into effulgence.io.
+tl;dr What started out as a school project eventually turned into effulgence.io.

 For me, creating a personal website means much more than simply slapping a collection of links and a wall of text on a webpage with my name on it and some social media icons in the footer.
 I don't want my identity on the Internet to look like everybody else's.
 I want something that you could look at and *immediately* tell it's mine.